nicucalcea/RAISE/README.md

 ChatGPT is new and tends to [hallucinate](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)), so it will return data that is wrong or doesn’t even exist.

+Also note that ChatGPT may respond with a different output or even different formatting even if you submit the exact same prompt twice.
+For example, it may randomly choose to display missing values as a space, or as a hyphen, or as NA.

+This means you can’t reliably incorporate it into a bigger workflow and expect it to produce the same result consistently.

 Use at your own risk.

 ## Setting up